Food Allergy Scout

 Dining Out With Food Allergies Facebook Group

 I wouldn’t have looked seriously at Jason’s Deli as an option in Chicago, except that people recommended it in this super-helpful Facebook group.
 I mean, what deli could possibly be safe for people with food allergies?
 But when I posted that we were traveling to Chicago and would be near Millennium Park, within minutes I had many, many recommendations of places to check out.
 A few people mentioned Jason’s Deli, so I decided it must be worth a serious look.
-We ended up visiting a couple of the
+We ended up visiting a couple of the restaurants that people shared through this group.

 If you or your family is traveling, I highly recommend using this Facebook group along with the AllergyEats app to help find food-allergy friendly dining.
 It really cut out a lot of the usual time and effort we expend trying to find places to eat when out on the road.